Higher Derivative Supergravities in Diverse Dimensions

 and the supertransformations of the fermions by \bea \d\psi^i_\m &=&2(\partial_\m+\frac14\g^{ab}\o_{\m ab}-\frac{i}2 A_\m)\epsilon^i -V_{\m}^{ij}\epsilon_j-\frac1{16}\g\cdot T^-\g_\m\epsilon^i-\g_\m\eta^i\ , \nn\\ \d\chi^i&=&-\frac1{24}\g\cdot \slashed{D}T^-\epsilon^i -\frac16 \g\cdot F(V)^{ij}\epsilon_j+\frac{i}3\g\cdot F(A)\epsilon^i+D\epsilon^i+\frac1{24}\g\cdot T^-\eta^i\ , \nn\\ \d\O_i&=&2\slashed{D}X\epsilon_i+\frac12\g\cdot {\cal F}^-\epsilon_i+Y_{ij}\epsilon^j+2X\eta_i\ , \eea where \be {\cal F}_{\m\n}^-=F_{\m\n}-\frac12 XT^-_{\m\n}\ ,\qquad \eta_i=\frac1{\sqrt 2}G\epsilon^{j}\d_{ij}-\frac1{\sqrt 2}\slashed{E}\epsilon^{j}\d_{ij}+\slashed{V}_m{}^{(j}\d^{k)m}\epsilon_k\d_{ji}\ . \ee In the expressions above, the $i\,,j$ indices are raised and lowered using $\varepsilon^{ij}$ and $\varepsilon_{ij}$.

 The four-derivative supergravity invariants have been applied to study holography and black hole physics in \cite{ Bobev:2021oku,Charles:2016wjs, Charles:2017dbr, Bobev:2020egg}.
 To be specific, \cite{ Bobev:2021oku,Bobev:2020egg} considered the model \be {\cal L}_{HD}=(16\pi G_N)^{-1}{\cal L}_{SG}+(c_1-c_2){\cal L}_{W^2}+c_2{\cal L}_{GB}\ . \ee It was found that every solution of the two-derivative theory also solves the field equations derived from the four-derivative Lagrangians.
-Nonetheless, the four-derivative Lagrangians do contribute to the on-shell action of the $AdS_4$ vacuum solution and the black hole entropy.
-For $AdS_4$ vacuum solution, the on-shell Euclidean action takes the form \be I_{HD}=\left[1+\frac{64\pi G_N}{\ell^2}(c_2-c_1)\right]\frac{\pi\ell^2}{2G_N}{\cal F}+32\pi^2c_1\chi\ , \ee where $\ell$ denotes the $AdS_4$ radius, ${\cal F}$ and $\chi$ are constants depending on the geometry and topology of the conformal boundary of $AdS_4$ which can be round or squashed 3-spheres, or $S^1\times\Sigma_g$ and other 3-manifolds.
-The constants ${\cal F}$ and $\chi$ corresponding to each of the 3-manifolds are listed in Table 2 of \cite{Bobev:2020egg}.
+Nonetheless, the four-derivative Lagrangians do contribute to the on-shell action and to the black hole entropy.
+For asymptotically AdS$_4$ solutions listed in Table 2 of \cite{Bobev:2020egg}, the on-shell Euclidean action takes the form \be I_{HD}=\left[1+\frac{64\pi G_N}{\ell^2}(c_2-c_1)\right]\frac{\pi\ell^2}{2G_N}{\cal F}+32\pi^2c_1\chi\ , \ee where $\ell$ denotes the AdS$_4$ radius, ${\cal F}$ is a constant resulting from the evaluation of the two-derivative action on ${\cal M}_4$ and $\chi$ is the Euler characteristic of ${\cal M}_4$, whose values are given in Table 2 of \cite{Bobev:2020egg}.
 If the theory \eqref{bob4d} arises from $S^7$ compactification of 11D or $CP^3$ compactification of 10 IIA supergravity with higher derivative corrections, it is conceivable that \eqref{bob4d} provides a gravitational description of the dynamics involving only the stress tensor sector of ABJM theory \cite{Bobev:2020egg}.